Last Updated: June 8, 2026

 Step 5: Do a Digital Declutter of Your Attention.

-This is the step most people skip.
-It’s also the most important one.
+This is the most important step and also the one that most people skip.

 A real digital declutter isn’t just about what’s on your phone.
 It’s about where your attention actually goes.
 You can delete a hundred apps and still spend three hours a night doom-scrolling if you haven’t examined the habits underneath.

 - Track your screen time for one to two weeks.
-Don’t judge it yet.
-Just observe.
+Don’t judge yourself, just observe.
 Where is your attention going?
 Which apps are consuming the most time?

 - Reflect on how each app makes you feel.
 Some apps leave you energized or informed.
-Others leave you feeling hollow, anxious, or like you just wasted an hour.
-That feeling is data.
-Use it.
+Others leave you feeling anxious, drained, or like you just wasted an hour.

 - Set app limits and remove what fuels mindless scrolling.
-This is exactly why I no longer have Reddit, Facebook, or Instagram on my phone.
-I’m not against those platforms.
-I just know how I use them when they’re one tap away.
+This is why I no longer have Reddit, Facebook, or Instagram on my phone.
+When I have direct access to them on my phone, I will always default to losing myself to scrolling through them endlessly.
+So I’ve intentionally set friction between myself and access to those platforms.

 - Curate your feeds intentionally.
-Whatever you do keep, shape it.
+Make sure that your feeds align with your values.
 Unfollow accounts that stress you out.
 Mute keywords that derail your mood.
-Your feeds should reflect what you actually value.
+Keep it orderly and essential.

-If you find yourself struggling to pull back from certain apps even when you want to, it’s worth reading up on technology addiction — the scroll habits we develop are often by design, not accident.
+If you find yourself struggling to pull back from certain apps even when you want to, it’s worth reading up on technology addiction.
+These habits we develop are often by design, not accident.

-And if your attention feels scattered even after trimming your digital life down, I’d recommend checking out how to rebuild your focus — the digital declutter gets the distractions out of the way, but rebuilding deep focus is its own practice.
+If your attention still feels scattered even after trimming your digital life down, then I recommend checking out how to rebuild your focus.
+A digital declutter gets the distractions out of the way, but rebuilding deep focus is its own practice.

 The goal here isn’t perfection.
 Don’t let perfect be the enemy of good.
-The goal is intention — knowing what’s in your digital life and making conscious choices about what stays.
+The goal is intention.
+It’s about knowing what is in your digital life and making conscious choices about what stays.

-I treat this as a quarterly ritual.
-Some people do it monthly.
-Others find once a year is enough.
-The right cadence depends on how quickly your digital life accumulates clutter.
-But however often you do it, you’ll notice something: life feels lighter and more focused when your digital world lines up with the life you’re actually trying to live.
+I treat my own digital reset as a quarterly ritual.
+Some people do it monthly while others find once a year is enough.
+The frequency really depends on how quickly your digital life accumulates clutter.
+However often you do it, you’ll be notice how much liger and more focused life seems when your digital world aligns with the real one.